Niioon/CNN_Visualizations/index.md

 ## MobileNetV2 Visualizations
 Visualizations of different features of MobileNetV2
 ### Edges
 The feature detectors in block 1 seem to respond to different kinds of edges.
+No total variation penalty was used to create the following videos, as it is counterproductive for edges.
 <html>

 <head>